dutu/cryptox/docs/api_documentation.md

 ### Currency Pairs ##

-The first currency of a currency pair is called the "base currency", and the second currency is called the "quote currency".
-The currency pair shows how much of the quote currency is needed to purchase one unit of the base currency.
+The first currency of a currency pair is called the "base currency", and the second currency is called the "counter currency".
+The currency pair shows how much of the counter currency is needed to purchase one unit of the base currency.

 In example below the last price of the XBTUSD currency pair is 272.064.